omolola-A/Global-Superstore-Sales-Analysis/README.md

 The dataset was given by Digitaley Drive, to test my knowledge of Data Analysis, after completing data Bootcamp with them.

 ## Problem Statement
----

 The analysis is to answer the following business questions:

-Question 1

-a.
-What are the three countries that generated the highest total profit for Global Superstore in 2014?
+1. - What are the three countries that generated the highest total profit for Global Superstore in 2014?

-b.
-For each of these three countries, find the three products with the highest total profit.
+   - For each of these countries, find the products with the highest total profit.
 Specifically, what are the products’ names and the total profit for each product?

-Question 2

-a.
-Identify the 3 subcategories with the highest average shipping cost in the United States.
+2. - Identify the 3 subcategories with the highest average shipping cost in the United States.

-Question 3

-a.
-Assess Nigeria’s profitability (i.e., total profit) for 2014.
+3. - Assess Nigeria’s profitability (i.e., total profit) for 2014.
 How does it compare to other African countries?

-b.
-What factors might be responsible for Nigeria’s poor performance?
+   - What factors might be responsible for Nigeria’s poor performance?
 You might want to investigate shipping costs and the average discount as potential root causes.

-Question 4

-a.
-Identify the product subcategory that is the least profitable in Southeast Asia.
+4. - Identify the product subcategory that is the least profitable in Southeast Asia.
 Note: For this question, assume that Southeast Asia comprises Cambodia, Indonesia, Malaysia, Myanmar (Burma), the Philippines, Singapore, Thailand, and Vietnam.

-b.
-Is there a specific country in Southeast Asia where Global Superstore should stop offering the subcategory identified in 4a?
+   - Is there a specific country in Southeast Asia where Global Superstore should stop offering the subcategory identified in 4a?

-Question 5

-a.
-Which city is the least profitable (in terms of average profit) in the United States?
-For this analysis, discard the cities with less than 10 Orders. b) Why is this city’s average profit so low?
+5. - Which city is the least profitable (in terms of average profit) in the United States?
+For this analysis, discard the cities with less than 10 Orders. b) Why is this city’s average

-Question 6
+     Is profit so low?

-a.
-Which product subcategory has the highest average profit in Australia?
+6. - Which product subcategory has the highest average profit in Australia?

-Question 7

-a.
-Who are the most valuable customers and what do they purchase?
+7. - Who are the most valuable customers and what do they purchase?

 ## Method of Analysis